7 Reasons Why Your Blog Must Have Visuals to Increase Engagement

 5 million articles are being pinned on Pinterest daily.
 If you want to grab your readers attention and share your content visuals are no longer an option, they are mandatory.

 If you’re a blogger or a marketer and you’re not including images in your articles it please begin to do some because you are falling behind the times.
-The visuals helps to tell your story.
+The visuals help tell your story.
 You’ve all heard that saying that “a picture is worth a 1,000 words” right?

 Check out the infographic below…94% more views were attracted when images were included in your content.